 ‘One of my most treasured photographs of that lovely day is that of my dear grandmother, sitting at the wedding breakfast table, complete with lace bonnet, & a beaming, happy smile.’
 (14).

-Family life for Edith in the village of Merthyr Tydfil becomes harder to deal with as she grew older. ‘…both my parents were disappointed and disillusioned with the conditions of life in a mining village.
-For my father the work underground was very hard, & wages had not increased since her first started underground.’
+Family life for Edith in the town of Merthyr Tydfil becomes harder to deal with as she grew older: ‘…both my parents were disappointed and disillusioned with the conditions of life in a mining village.
+For my father the work underground was very hard, & wages had not increased since he first started underground.’
 (5) With a large family to support, it is clear that Edith’s family was struggling to cope.

 These experiences of home and family that she describes are shaped by gender.
 Her mother was confined to domestic spaces, such as looking after the children at home and in church visits.
 Interestingly, when her father was not at work in the mines he too was involved in some domestic aspects of life.
 ‘After finishing his day’s work he had to cultivate his large garden to provide fresh vegetables & fruit for his large family.
 The prepayments of the loan for the house could only be met by keeping pigs & chickens…’ (5).
 Her father’s way of nurturing was to provide for his family by growing his own food to ensure that his family were fed, and to meet the cost of the house.
 Joanna Bourke is conscious of this link between men and domesticity in her own work.
 She finds similar things, men tending allotments, in her own investigations.
 (Bourke, 1994)